 So hope you like what you see and will pop back next week for further installments.

-In the midst of a small village is a little sewing studio sharing the loveliest tips on how to make it as sole trader in a thrivingly busy fashion industry.
+In the midst of a small village is a little sewing studio sharing the loveliest tips on how to build a fashion brand and make it as sole trader.